top of page

 REGULATIONS

-Per the H2B regulations, a US employer hiring H2B workers is responsible to cover (pay for or reimburse) the cost of:
+Specifically, according to regulations, a US employer hiring H2B workers is responsible for covering (paying for or reimbursing) the cost of:

 VISA PROCESSING FEE(S) (if hiring workers from overseas) – the cost of the visa, visa processing, border crossing, and other government-related fees (excluding passport fees).
 These costs would only be incurred by, and therefore reimbursed to, H2B workers coming to the Employer from outside the USA.
 The reimbursement must be operated within the first workweek after the worker’s arrival to the Employer.